-Prior to this position, Tara was the Director of Operations for 16 years for American Human Services, Inc. (AHS), an agency that provided services in the community for children, adults and families.
-Tara began her work in the field working with children and adults in residential settings and expanded her experience leading AHS through the development for new services, national accreditation and licensure.
+Prior to this position, Tara was the Director of Operations for 16 years for an agency that provided services in the community for children, adults and families.
+Tara began her work in the field working with children and adults in residential settings and expanded her experience leading the company through the development for new services, national accreditation and licensure.

 Paige Wiggs is the Communications and Training Specialist for Benchmarks and joined our team on June 20, 2011.
 She is responsible for overseeing communications with our members, new applications and processing.

 Paige organizes our events, the meeting planning and registrations.
 She handles all communications with our various partners in and out of our network.
 She will assist in audit and regulatory compliance as well as management of the the day-to-day operations of our office.